 Potential Implications for Travel Because of Ebola in Parts of West Africa

-The Department of State alerts U.S. citizens to screening procedures, travel restrictions, and reduced aviation transportation options in response to the outbreak of Ebola Virus Disease in Guinea, Liberia, Nigeria, and Sierra Leone.
-This Travel Alert will expire on February 27, 2015.
+The Department of State alerts U.S. citizens to screening procedures, travel restrictions, and reduced aviation transportation options in response to the outbreak of Ebola Virus Disease (EVD) in Liberia, Sierra Leone, and Guinea.
+This Travel Alert will expire on April 22, 2015.

 The World Health Organization (WHO) and CDC have also published and provided interim guidance to public health authorities, airlines, and other partners in West Africa for evaluating risk of exposure of persons coming from countries affected by EVD.
 Measures can include screening, medical evaluation, movement restrictions up to 21 days, and infection control precautions.
 Travelers who exhibit symptoms indicative of possible Ebola infection may be prevented from boarding and restricted from traveling for the 21-day period.
 Please note neither the Department of State’s Bureau of Consular Affairs nor the U.S. Embassy have authority over quarantine issues and cannot prevent a U.S. citizen from being quarantined should local health authorities require it.
 For questions about quarantine, please visit the CDC website that addresses quarantine and isolation issues.

 The cost for a medical evacuation is very expensive.
 We encourage U.S. citizens travelling to Ebola-affected countries to purchase travel insurance that includes medical evacuation for EVD.
 Policy holders should confirm the availability of medical care and evacuation services at their travel destinations prior to travel.